D-Day Landings marathon

 RECOVERY AREA (PHYSIOTHERAPISTS AND CHIROPODISTS)

-Through its course crossing high historical places, the D-Day Landings Marathon will keep forever the traces of the history of the Landing.
-Each year, the event remembers and pays tribute to those who worked for peace and freedom.
-Gathered under 50 different nationalities, the heroes of a day live a unique experience in tribute to the heroes of history.
+As it passes through some of the world's most historic landmarks, D-Day Landings Marathon will forever bear witness to the history of the D-Day landings.
+Every year, the event remembers and pays tribute to those who worked for peace and freedom.
+Gathered under 65 different nationalities, the heroes for a day live a unique experience in homage to the heroes of history.

 2nd most famous region in the world, Normandy offers an exceptional diversity of landscapes.
 Its ideal geographical location makes the event easily accessible by train, bus, car, plane or boat at only 2 hours from Paris.